drinkthestars/sketchy/README.md

 - [Genuary](https://genuary.art/): An annual generative art event, with new prompts every day of January to inspire and challenge you.
 - The Coding Train: A YouTube channel by Daniel Shiffman that offers creative coding tutorials that are fun, informative, and engaging.
 [Watch here](https://www.youtube.com/@TheCodingTrain).
 - Form+Code by Casey Reas and Chandler McWilliams: This book explores the possibilities of software within the realm of design and art.
 It's a great resource to understand the concepts and theory behind creative coding.
 [Get the book here](https://www.amazon.com/Form-Code-Design-Architecture-Briefs/dp/1568989377).
-- T[he Book of Shaders](https://thebookofshaders.com/) by Patricio Gonzalez Vivo and Jen Lowe is an essential guide to understanding and writing shaders.
+- [The Book of Shaders](https://thebookofshaders.com/) by Patricio Gonzalez Vivo and Jen Lowe is an essential guide to understanding and writing shaders.
 - [Matt DesLauriers's Creative Coding Course](https://frontendmasters.com/courses/canvas-webgl/) is a fantastic place to learn creative coding with JavaScript, Canvas and WebGL.
 - [Generative Art by Inconvergent](https://inconvergent.net/generative/) provides a great introduction to generative algorithms and their application in creative coding.
 - Explore the works of [Vera Molnar](https://www.dam-gallery.de/artist/Vera_Molnar), one of the pioneers of computer and algorithmic arts.
 - Delve into the abstract and geometric paintings of [Hilma af Klint](https://www.guggenheim.org/exhibition/hilma-af-klint), a visionary artist who created compositions that often resemble outputs of generative algorithms.
 - Discover [Sol LeWitt](https://www.moma.org/artists/3542), known for his work in conceptual art and minimalism, often using systems and seriality that resonate with the logic of creative coding.
 Also, check out [Solving Sol](https://www.solvingsol.com/), an open challenge to implement Sol's instructional art pieces in any language or medium.

-✨ Happy coding!
+### 🎉 Your Opinions Matter!

+Did you attend the Creative Coding with Compose talk at Droidcon SF '23?
+If so, would love to hear what you thought!
+Please share your feedback, suggestions for improvement, or ideas for future topics through our [feedback form]([link to feedback for](https://forms.gle/4EghTET1CdKGgyvdA)m).